git-courses-info/git-ultimate-course-backup/README.md

         origin/HEAD -> origin/main
         origin/main

-- So the first time you push a branch: `git push -u origin feature-1`
+- The first time you push a branch: `git push -u origin feature-1`
 - To delete a branch in remote repo: `git push -d origin feature-1`
 - To delete a branch in local repo: `git push -d feature-1`

-### 13. Colaboration Workflow
+13. Colaboration Workflow

-- If you create a branch in the remote repo and then do `git fetch`, and then run `git branch`, you only see `main`, because when we run `fetch`, we only get the remote branch.
-So then we need to create a local one and map it to the remote one.
+- If you create a branch in the remote repo and then do `git fetch`, and then run `git branch`, you only see `main`, because when we run `fetch`, we only get the remote branch: `origin/feature-1`.\
-  - git switch -C feature-1 origin/feature-1
+  So then we need to create a local one and map it to the remote one: `git switch -C feature-1 origin/feature-1`.\
 - Remove tracking branches that are deleted on the remote repo: `git remote prune origin`.
-Or `git fetch --prune`: git fetch --prune is the best utility for cleaning outdated branches.
+Or `git fetch --prune`: which is the best utility for cleaning outdated branches.
 It will connect to a shared remote repository remote and fetch all remote branch refs.
 It will then delete remote refs that are no longer in use on the remote repository.
 [Git Prune](https://www.atlassian.com/git/tutorials/git-prune#:~:text=git%20fetch%20%2D%2Dprune%20is,use%20on%20the%20remote%20repository.)

-### 14. Pull Requests
+14. Pull Requests

 - Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub.
 Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before your changes are merged into the base branch.
   - **Note: When working with pull requests, keep the following in mind:**